ohnit/learnxinyminutes-docs/go.html.markdown

 	ccs := make(chan chan string) // A channel of string channels. go func() { c <- 84 }()       // Start a new goroutine just to send a value. go func() { cs <- "wordy" }() // Again, for cs this time.
-	// Select has syntax like a switch statement but each case involves
+	// `select` has syntax like a switch statement but each case involves
 	// a channel operation.
 It selects a case at random out of the cases
 	// that are ready to communicate.
 	select {